-• Providers are required to conduct internal reviews of medical records on a regular basis in order to ensure that service documentation meets all County, State and Federal standards, and that all Short-Doyle Medi-Cal billing is substantiated.

-- If the clinical documentation does not meet documentation standards as set forth in the current California State Department of Mental Health "Reasons for Recoupment" the provider shall be responsible for addressing the issue by filing a Void-Service Request form with the Mental Health Billing Unit (MHBU). - All services that are voided will be identified as such and the units removed from the Medi-Cal and the Total units.
-These are automatically repaid to the State once the billing unit submits the void request.
-Providers are responsible for re-entering the non-billable service code for services that are identified as a Medi-Cal billing disallowance and is voided based on the Void Reasons found on the Optum website.
-Corrected service information may only be entered once the provider has confirmed that the incorrect service has been voided. - Providers shall ensure that the services listed on the Void Request Form as disallowances are noted correctly and do not contain errors.
-Items that are listed on the form incorrectly are the responsibility of the provider to correct.
-All disallowed services listed must be listed on the form exactly as they were billed.
+- Providers are required to conduct internal reviews of medical records on a regular basis in order to ensure that service documentation meets all County, State and Federal standards, and that all Short-Doyle Medi-Cal billing is substantiated. - If the clinical documentation does not meet documentation standards as set forth in the current California State Department of Mental Health "Reasons for Recoupment" the provider shall be responsible for addressing the issue by following the current error correction processes as indicated on the Optum Website Smartcare tab. - Providers are responsible for re-entering the non-billable service code for services that are identified as a Medi-Cal billing disallowance and errored out.